freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 A function is called when the name of the function is followed by `()`.
 For the Hello world! example, the print function is called with a string as an argument for the first parameter.
 For the rest of the parameters the defaults are used.

 The argument that we called the `print` function with is a `str` object or _string_, one of Python's <a href='https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str' target='_blank' rel='nofollow'>_built-in types_</a>.
-Also the most important thing about python is that you don't have to specify the data type while declaring a variable, python's compiler will do that itself based on the type of value assigned.
+Also, the most important thing about python is that you don't have to specify the data type while declaring a variable.
+Python's compiler will do that itself based on the type of value assigned.

 The `objects` parameter is prefixed with a `*` which indicates that the function will take an arbitrary number of arguments for that parameter.

 ## Things you can do with python
-As stated python is a general purpose language.
-You can use it to do anything you like but one of the major uses of python is in machine learning and artificial intelligence.
-It is also a popular language in web development with some amazing frameworks like [Django](https://www.djangoproject.com/) and [flask](http://flask.pocoo.org/).
+As stated, python is a general purpose language.
+You can use it to do anything you like, but one of the major uses of python is in machine learning and artificial intelligence.
+It is also a popular language in web development, with some amazing frameworks like [Django](https://www.djangoproject.com/) and [flask](http://flask.pocoo.org/).
 It is also a popular scripting language.
-With its easy to read syntax it is becoming one the most popular programming languages growing rapidly in different fields.
+With its easy to read syntax, it is becoming one the most popular programming languages, growing rapidly in different fields.

 ## Want to learn more?